Prototypes replicate how users might interact with your designs. You can make connections between Frames to create user flows, or pathways.

-You can access Presentation View from any File.
-Click the Present button - the play icon - on the right side of the toolbar.
+Access Presentation View from any File by clicking the Present button.
+This is the play icon on the top right side of the toolbar.

-If you have added Prototyping Connections, we only display Frames with connections.
+If you have Prototyping Connections, Figma will only display those Frames with connections.

-If you have no Prototyping Connections, you can view all Frames on the current page.
+If you have no Prototyping Connections, you can click through to view all Frames on the current page.

-- View the Device that you can select in your settings
+- View the Device you selected in your Prototype settings

-- The Device will be presented on the Background Color you select
+- FIgma will present the device against the Background Color you selected

 - View your cursor or touch indicator (mobile only)

 - Interact with Hotspots or enter Keyboard/Gamepad shortcuts within your Prototype